turingschool/curriculum/source/projects/diner_dash.markdown

   * Total for the order
   * Status of the order
 * Update an individual order
-  * View and edit orders; may change quantity or remove products from orders with the status of pending or paid
+  * View and edit orders; may change quantity or remove items from orders with the status of pending or paid
   * Change the status of an order according to the rules as outlined above

 *NOT* allowed to: